vmenon17/DH150-2019F-demo/README.md

 ![delete](https://www.pastepic.xyz/images/2019/10/15/imagebf2357a35fa3e4f1.png)

-**4. Consistency and standards**
+**4. Consistency and standards:**
 Users should not have to wonder whether different words, situations, or actions mean the same thing.
 Follow platform conventions.

 Evaluation:
-The app tries to employ conventional terminology to its menu options ("Home", "Diary", "Progress").
+As mentioned before, the app tries to employ conventional terminology to its menu options ("Home", "Diary", "Progress").
 While the terms are familiar, the "Diary" option might be confusing to users initially, since most people associate diaries with personal items they express their feelings in.
 In the app however, a diary refers to the record of meals that the user eats daily.

 Severity Rating: 2

 ![diary](https://www.pastepic.xyz/images/2019/10/15/image47324e2ae7498622.png)

-**5. Error prevention**
+**5. Error prevention:**
 Even better than good error messages is a careful design which prevents a problem from occurring in the first place.

 Evaluation: